TanStack/query/docs/community/liaoliao666-react-query-kit.md

 title: React Query Kit
 ---

-🕊️ A toolkit for ReactQuery that make ReactQuery hooks reusable and typesafe
+🕊️ A toolkit for ReactQuery that makes ReactQuery hooks reusable and typesafe

 ## what do you benefit from it